 Hydrocephalus Attorneys Helping Children with Brain Damage

 Hypoxia and brain trauma can lead to bleeding inside brain ventricles, which can cause ventricular swelling due to excessive cerebrospinal fluid (CSF).
-This damages white matter in the brain and impairs the growth of the cerebral cortex, significantly impacting memory, attention, perception, thought, language and consciousness.
-Hydrocephalus occurs as a secondary result of other brain injuries in a cascade where damage occurs in a feedback loop to cause more damage.
+This damages white matter in the brain and impairs the growth of the cerebral cortex, significantly impacting memory, attention, perception, thought, language, and consciousness.
+Hydrocephalus occurs as a secondary result of other brain injuries.
+This brain damage occurs in a feedback loop to cause more damage.
 This is usually treated using a shunt system to relieve pressure on the brain from CSF.

 The progression of hydrocephalus is as follows:

 - Swelling of the ventricles